 Developing the Plan

-Using person-centered planning, develop, review, and revise the individual service plan.
+Using person-centered planning, develop, review, and revise the individual service plan. known as the ISP.

 Establish a recommendation for and obtain approval of the budget for services based on the person's assessed needs and preferred ways of meeting those needs.

 Through objective facilitation, assist the person in choosing providers.

 Establish and maintain contact with providers and natural supports as frequently as necessary to ensure that each provider is trained on the individual service plan and has a clear understanding of the expectations and desired outcomes of the supports being provided.